sttp-book/sttp-book/chapters/testing-techniques/boundary-testing.md

 ## Boundaries that are not so explicit

 Let's revisit the example from the a previous chapter.
-There, we had a program where the goal was to return the amount of bars needed in order to build some boxes of chocolates:
+There, we had a program where the goal was to return the number of bars needed in order to build some boxes of chocolates:

 > **Chocolate bars**